-The aim of the enhancements is to ensure that SOs and ACs are accountable not only to their current members, but also to the wider communities that these bodies are designed to represent.
+The aim of the enhancements is to ensure that SOs and ACs are accountable not only to their current members but also to the wider communities that these bodies are designed to represent.

 Having reviewed and inventoried the existing mechanisms related to SO and AC accountability, it is clear that the current mechanisms need to be enhanced in light of the new responsibilities associated with the Work Stream 1 recommendations.
 The CCWG-Accountability recommends the following:

-Work Stream 1: Include the review of SO and AC accountability mechanisms in the independent periodical structural reviews that are performed on a regular basis.
+Work Stream 1: Include the review of SO and AC accountability mechanisms in the independent periodic structural reviews that are performed on a regular basis.

 These reviews should include consideration of the mechanisms that each SO and AC has in place to be accountable to their respective Constituencies, Stakeholder Groups, Regional At-Large Organizations, etc.